AckerlyXu/heima/articles/app-service-web/java-create-azure-website-using-java-sdk.md

 > **Note:** Each time you run this application, you need to change the value
 > of `webAppName` and `appServicePlanName` (or delete the web app on the Azure
-> Portal Preview) before running the application again.
+> Portal) before running the application again.
 Otherwise, execution will
 > fail because the same resource already exists on Azure.
 >
 >